COVID-19 Vaccine Policy

 Providing Proof of Vaccination

-All Utica College students, faculty, and staff who do not have an approved medical or religious accommodation on file must provide documentation that they are fully vaccinated with an authorized COVID-19 vaccine prior to coming onto campus for the Fall 2021 Semester for any reason, including but not limited to moving into a residence hall, attending classes, for any employment purposes, participating in Utica College-related activities, and/or entering any campus building.
+All Utica College students, faculty, and staff who do not have an approved medical or religious accommodation on file must provide documentation that they are fully vaccinated with an authorized COVID-19 vaccine and booster vaccine by February 1, 2022.
 An authorized COVID-19 vaccine is any vaccine approved by the FDA or authorized by the FDA for emergency use in the U.S. (currently Moderna, Pfizer, and Johnson & Johnson), or a vaccine authorized for emergency use by the World Health Organization.

 Students, faculty, and staff are considered fully vaccinated: